Avoid post-holiday blues by taking four days off at a time

 If three to four days is all you can spare, you could fill your days with:

-- A short domestic break: Cheap flights across our nation are plentiful thanks to budget airlines such as Tigerair and Jetstar.
+- A short domestic break: Cheap flights across our nation are plentiful thanks to budget airline such as and Jetstar.
 Even a city break can be all you need to cure those holiday blues.

 - A road trip: Pack the car, or hire one, for a few days and drive away to a quiet coastal region or a neighbouring major city.